Two young women sit next to each other in a lecture

 Your Department

-The study programme is taught at the Department of Business.
+The degree programme is offered by the Faculty of Business.
 Find out more about your new environment, the teaching and your future professors on the department's website.

 Need help?